wp-plugins/subscriptiondna/readme.txt

 Contributors: The development team at Subscription DNA&reg;
 Website: http://www.SubscriptionDNA.com/
 Plugin URL: http://www.SubscriptionDNA.com/wordpress/
-Tags: enterprise, invoice, registration, subscribe, ordering, protect, subscription, member, membership, billing, payments, authentication, pay per view, premium content, credit card, login
+Tags: saas, invoice, enroll, paywall, registration, subscribe, ordering, signup, protect, subscription, member, membership, billing, payments, authentication, pay per view, premium content, credit card, login
 Requires at least: 2.8
 Tested up to: 3.9.1
 Stable tag: trunk

 == Description ==
 Subscription DNA&reg; is an enterprise subscription billing and membership management platform.
-A paid account with Subscription DNA&reg; allows the platform to enable the free Wordpress plugin.
+With DNA, you can easily manage your recurring revenue business with billing automation, robust reporting, communications tools, and much more.
+DNA quickly integrates with your site to allow subscription paywall signup, and protect premium content.

-This wordpress plugin quickly ties in the basic subscriber functionality needed to run your membership site.
+As a benefit to Subscription DNA&reg; clients who use Wordpress, this free Wordpress plugin will help speed up integration and quickly ties in the basic subscriber functionality needed to run your membership site.
-For more information, including pricing and sandbox demonstrations, please contact us: http://www.SubscriptionDNA.com/contact/
+For more information, including features, pricing and sandbox demonstrations, please contact us: http://www.SubscriptionDNA.com/contact/

-Plugin Features Include:
+= Plugin Features Include: =

-= User: =
+= Member and Group Self Serve Screens: =
-* Paid Subscription and Membership Registration
+* Free Registration or Paid Subscription Signup
 * Account Login
 * Forgot My Password
-* Update My Profile
+* My Profile
-* Change My Password
+* My Password
-* Manage My Subscriptions
+* My Subscriptions
-* Manage My Payment Methods
+* My Payment Methods
-* View My Transactions
+* My Transactions
+* Manage Group Members

 = Admin: =
-* Setup default member pages
+* Creates basic member pages
-* Exclude pages from navigation
+* Create a member menu or use an optional widget based menu
+* Protect any Page / Post / Post Category access from unauthorized member access
 * Limit secure post summary length
-* Uncheck boxes you prefer to suppress in the member's navigation
-* Check boxes that you need to run through your SSL certificate (https by default assumes ssl certificate of the same domain exists)
-* Protect any Page / Post / Post Category an authenticate against assigned subscription services

 = Customize: =
-* Layout or API connection customizations can be made to the code as needed.
+* Layout aesthetic or API connection customizations can be made to the code as needed
+* DNA is available as needed to help enhance both the UI and functional aspects of your site or administrative portal

 == Installation ==

 There a couple of ways to install Subscription DNA plugin for WordPress.

-First up, you can download it directly from the WordPress.org plugins directory, and install it by following these steps:
+First, you can download it directly from the WordPress.org plugins directory, and install it by following these steps:

 1. Upload the whole Subscription DNA admin directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Enter your "TLD" and "API KEY" found in your Subscription DNA account Configurations screen

 Or, you can install it by creating the directory from the Admin section of your WordPress blog by following these steps:

 1. Under the 'Plugins' menu in WordPress select 'Add New'
 2. Enter 'Subscription DNA' into the search box
 3. Choose the 'install' option on the right hand side of the listing
+4. Activate the plugin through the 'Plugins' menu in WordPress
+5. Enter your "TLD" and "API KEY" found in your Subscription DNA account Configurations screen

 == Frequently Asked Questions ==
-= Does Subscription DNA&reg; share subscriber data? =
+= Is Subscription DNA&reg; PCI Compliant? =
-Seriously?
-Your data is secured.
+Yes.
+We maintain quarterly PCI Compliance scans and extended server hardening.
 Each Subscription DNA client owns their own account data.
-The subscriber's sensitive information is encrypted and secure, while the portal is protected through SSL by password and optional CAPTCHA security code.
+Your subscriber's sensitive information is encrypted and secure.
+The administrative portal is protected through SSL by encrypted password and optional CAPTCHA security code.
 Authenticated clients can export and download their member and reporting data at any time.
 Subscription DNA&reg; will NEVER intentionally share or misuse client data.

 = Can Subscription DNA&reg; allow subscribers to update their profile? = Yes.
 We include a ready-to-go subscriber portal where users can manage their profile, view transaction history, update their payment information, manage their subscriptions, etc. Alternatively, you can completely brand/customize a member portal in your template to transparently work with your site using advanced web services integration.